Rebel Foods expects to double revenue this year at Rs 800 cr | Business

 Sequoia India is the single largest shareholder of Rebel Foods with 27.5 per cent equity, followed by Coatue and Lightbox with 21.44 per cent and 10.75 per cent, respectively.

 The Qatar Investment Authority owns 9.09 per cent after its recent investment of USD 190 million in the series-F round, making it a unicorn.
-Cofounder and chief execuitve Jaydeep Barman own 9.13 percent in the company.
+Cofounder and chief execuitve Jaydeep Barman owns a 9.13 per cent stake in the company.

-Of the over 500 Fassos stores, 470 are in the country and the rest outside: in Indonesia (17 stores), the UAE (15 stores), England, Singapore, Malaysia, Thailand, Hong Kong, the Philippines, and Bangladesh.
+Of the over 500 Faasos stores, 470 are in the country and the rest outside: in Indonesia (17 stores), the UAE (15 stores), England, Singapore, Malaysia, Thailand, Hong Kong, the Philippines, and Bangladesh.

 Grover said they are profitable at the kitchen level, but not at the overall level, which he expects some more years away.